pawelos231/AutoRaceAI/README.md

 ## Introduction

 The **Auto Race AI** project provides an immersive experience into the world of machine learning and artificial intelligence through an engaging car racing simulation.
-By adopting TypeScript and without usage of external libraries, we aim to facilitate a comprehensive understanding of the intricate mechanisms behind neural networks and genetic algorithms.
+By adopting TypeScript and without usage of external libraries, I aim to facilitate a comprehensive understanding of the intricate mechanisms behind neural networks and genetic algorithms.

 ## Neural Network Architecture